Cuculiformes / Cuculidae / Cuculus

 Distribution & Habitat

-This species breeds widely across northern Eurasia, occurring through most of Russia east to the Pacific coast, extending west to the Komi Republic with occasional records from Saint Petersburg.
-Breeding also occurs in northern Kazakhstan, Mongolia, northern China, Korea, and Japan.
-Wintering grounds are poorly defined but believed to include the Malay Peninsula, Indonesia, the Philippines, New Guinea, western Micronesia, the Solomon Islands, and northern and eastern Australia, with rare individuals reaching New Zealand.
-It has occurred as a vagrant in Ukraine, Israel, and Alaska.
-The species inhabits coniferous, deciduous, and mixed forests throughout its range.
+Breeds across northern Eurasia, including much of Russia (west to Komi Republic, occasionally Saint Petersburg), northern Kazakhstan, Mongolia, northern China, Korea, and Japan.
+Winters in the Malay Peninsula, Indonesia, Philippines, New Guinea, western Micronesia, Solomon Islands, and northern and eastern Australia, with occasional records in New Zealand.
+Vagrants recorded in Ukraine, Israel, and Alaska.

 Behavior & Ecology